ryuryu-ymj/mannot/src/mark.typ

 /// The main purpose of this function is to create custom marking function.
 ///
 /// - body (content): The target of marking.
-/// - tag (label): Optinal tag.
+/// - tag (label): Optional tag.
 If you mark content with a tag,
 ///     you can annotate it by specifying the tag.
 /// - color (color): Color used for `bg`, `fg` and annotations.
 /// - bg (none, function): `bg(width, height, color)` is placed behind the `body`.